tomastrajan/react-typescript-webpack/README.md

 ### Architecture
 The main concept at the core of all Flux implementations is that the data must always flow in one direction.
 This is a worthy cause and it brings a lot of benefits to the table during development and maintenance of projects.
-With such an architecure project state becomes predictable, easier to reason about and debug.
+With such an architecture project state becomes predictable, easier to reason about and debug.

 ##### Event bus vs explicit calls
 As everything `events` come with a trade-off.
-They enforce decoupling by their very nature but the cost is that it is usually much harder to track and debug event-heavy code using development tools.
-Yes you get complete history of what happened but you lose ability to easily comprehend scope of ll the logic that will be executed as a result of producing such event.
+They enforce decoupling of application logic by their very nature.
+This comes with a cost that it is usually much harder to track and debug event-heavy code.
+Yes you get complete history of what happened but you lose ability to easily comprehend scope of all the logic that will be executed as a result of producing such event.

 ## UI